sean-galloway/RTLDesignSherpa/docs/mark_down/rtl/math_adder_hierarchical.md

 - **Carry Signal Flattening**: The carry signals throughout the addition process are flattened.

-- **VCD Dumping**: Waveform data dumping is enabled for simulation purposes, writing to a file named `dump.vcd`.
+- **VCD Dumping**: Waveform data dumping is enabled for simulation purposes, writing to a file named `waves.vcd`.

 ---